 Climate change poses both short- and long-term risks globally, including to the agricultural and financial sectors.
-The Banks and Associations are financial institutions that operate in all 50 states and Puerto Rico where their operations or their borrowers'

-businesses could be negatively impacted by climate change.
+The Banks and Associations are financial institutions that make credit available in all 50 states, the Commonwealth of Puerto Rico and, under conditions set forth in the Farm Credit Act, U.S. territories.
+Their operations or their borrowers' businesses could be negatively impacted by climate change.

 Climate change arises from physical and transition risk.
-Physical risk such as adverse weather conditions, particularly during the planting and growing season, can significantly affect agricultural production, with the timing and quantity of rainfall being two of the most important factors in agricultural production.
+Physical risk, such as adverse weather conditions, particularly during the planting and growing season, can significantly affect agricultural production, with the timing and quantity of rainfall being two of the most important factors in agricultural production.
 Insufficient levels of rain prevent farmers from planting new crops and may cause growing crops to die or result in lower yields.
 Excessive rain or flooding can prevent planting from occurring at optimal times, and may cause crop loss through increased disease or mold growth.
-Temperatures outside normal ranges can also cause crop failure or decreased yields, and may also increase disease incidence.
+Temperatures outside normal ranges also can cause crop failure or decreased yields, and may increase disease incidence.
 Temperature affects the rate of growth, crop maturity and crop quality.
 Natural calamities such as regional floods, wildfires, hurricanes or other storms, and droughts can have significant negative effects on agricultural and livestock production.

 Transition risk may result in changes in regulations and market preferences, which, in turn, could have a negative impact on the asset values and results of operations of our customers.
-In addition, market perceptions could change, which may impact both the reputation of our borrowers and the System.
+In addition, market perceptions relating to climate change could change, which may impact both the reputation of our borrowers and the System.
 Overall, climate change risks may result in increased compliance costs and reduced System and borrower profitability.